 - Budget Expectations.First and foremost, establish a minimum and maximum budget for yourself.
 However, know that budgets will vary and can sometimes be a shock.
 By doing some research beforehand, or asking around, you will be able to have a better idea of what to expect.
 Also be aware that privately owned properties may be willing to negotiate your monthly rent.

 - Extra Expenses.Did you know that amenities, yard maintenance and utilities may be an extra cost on top of the monthly rent?
 Factor that into your budget if this is something you need to know going into making your decision on the lease.
 Also, know what you want to pay for and what you don’t, but be prepared to have to give in on certain aspects for that perfect rental.
+For example, if the property has trees that need maintenance, you can visit their website and see what services they offer.

 Share this Post